 The Dragon Fruit is a vining, terrestrial with fleshy stems.
 White, fragrant flowers adorn the plant in late spring to early fall.
 Flowers are elaborate and bloom only at night.
 Produces round, red colored, edible fruits.
 The round fruit is covered with distinguished scales and can get up to 5 inches long.
 Enclosed in the thin rind is a large mass of sweetly flavored red colored pulp and numerous small black seeds.
 The fruit can be eaten out-of-hand, and is also used as a flavoring in pastries and drinks.
 American beauty may have up to 4 fruiting cycles per year.

 Complete growing instructions and 2 free fertilizer spikes with each plant.
-Very healthy bushy 12" tree shipped.
+Very healthy bushy 12" to 16" tree shipped.

 Petite Negra Fig is a new dwarf variety of fig that produces a medium sized fruit on short compact plants, great for pots and indoors.
 Its ability to produce crops of super sweet figs on a short compact frame has won gardeners over.
 Its not uncommon to have fruit at as early as 1' tall.
 Very cold hardy, all around great variety.